-The Board noted that the advertisement had been seen on Facebook where the audience is persons aged over 1 years and considered that overall the advertisement depicted two women wearing revealing clothing but did so in a manner that minimised the sexual impact of the advertisement and in the Board's view did treat the issue of sex, sexuality and nudity with sensitivity to the relevant audience of Facebook.
+The Board noted that the advertisement had been rated 'PG' by CAD and considered that overall the advertisement depicted two women wearing revealing clothing but did so in a manner that minimised the sexual impact of the advertisement and in the Board's view did treat the issue of sex, sexuality and nudity with sensitivity to the relevant broad audience which would include children viewing the television with parental guidance.
 The Board determined that the advertisement did not breach Section 2.4 of the Code.